 As of July 1, 2010, CRA ensures certain businesses must file their GST/HST returns electronically.
 For instance, GST/HST registrants with greater than $1.5 million in annual taxable supplies (except for charities); all registrants that are required to report recapture input tax credits (RITCs) for certain inputs in their province; or builders claiming provincial transitional new housing rebates.
-For more details refer CRA website.
+For more details go to an accountant.

 The CRA offers a variety of mediums to eligible GST/HST registrants (except for registrants in Quebec), that can be availed to make electronic GST/HST payment.
 This range of different mediums is permitted to encourage electronic filing.

 Check out any accounting firm website, there might be some detailed blogposts on the following matter or it is better to contact them.